ArticySoftware/Articy3ImporterForUnreal/README.md

 # Setup

-There are a couple of steps needed to get the plugin up and running:
+There are a couple of steps needed to get the plugin up and running.
+Since the plugin requires the Unreal project to be C++ compatible, you have to ensure that you have the required tools installed, such as Visual Studio for Windows or XCode for Mac.
+We have the following options when we want to use the plugin:

 ## Create a new project

-You need to create a C++ unreal project or make sure that your existing project is capable of compiling C++ projects.
+If you want to create a new project, select one of the templates under the C++ tab during the project creation.

 <p align="center">
   <img height="400" src="https://www.nevigo.com/articy-importer/unreal/create_new_cpp_project.png">
 </p>

-After you have created a new project, close the unreal editor for now.
+After you have created a new project, close the Unreal editor for now.

+## For already existing projects

+Projects that existed prior to using the plugin and used only Blueprints can be converted to C++ projects by adding any C++ class that inherits from UObject (such as the actor class) to the project as shown below.
+Be aware that

+>> Insert "click "Add new C++ class" image here <<
+>> Insert "Select actor class" image here <<

 ## Clone/Copy the plugin into the unreal project